ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 6-month term at 2% interest then it could be bought for 9.8M USD (10M --
 2%) by another company or bank who are happy to bear the risk that the issuer will not default.
-Once the term is up, then the paper could be redeemed or sold back to the issuer for their full face value of 10M USD.
+Once the term is up, then the paper could be redeemed or sold back to the issuer for its full face value of 10M USD.
 Between buying and redemption, the paper can be bought or sold between different parties on a commercial paper market.

 These three key steps of issue, buy and redeem are the main transactions in a simplified commercial paper marketplace, which we will mirror in our lab.
-We will see a commercial paper issued by a company called MagnetoCorp and once issued on the commercial paper blockchain network, another company called DigiBank will first buy the paper and then redeem it.
+We will see a commercial paper issued by a company called MagnetoCorp and, once issued on the commercial paper blockchain network, another company called DigiBank will first buy the paper and then redeem it.

-You'll act as a developer, end user, and administrator, each in different organizations, performing the following steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger Fabric network.
+You'll act as a developer, end user, and administrator, within different organizations, performing various steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger Fabric network.